shanghaijo/CarND-Traffic-Sign-Classifier-Grading/writeup_report.md

 The code for calculating the accuracy of the model is located in the eleventh cell of the Ipython notebook.

 My final model results were:
+* validation training accuracy of 0.996
-* validation set accuracy of 0.955
+* validation set accuracy of 0.968
-* test set accuracy of 0.941
+* test set accuracy of 0.948